 Yes, in most cases.
 You can usually revalidate an expired visa automatically when returning from a visit of less than 30 days provided you have a valid SEVIS Form I-20 and a valid unexpired Form I-94 (this process is called automatic visa revalidation).

-One can usually revalidate an expired visa automatically when returning from a visit of less than 30 days Canada, Mexico, or one of the islands (other than Cuba) adjacent to the United States provided one has a valid SEVIS Form I-20 and a valid unexpired Form I-94.
-Note: This process revalidates your visa (making it eligible for the single trip) but does not renew it.
+One can usually revalidate an expired visa automatically when returning from a visit of less than 30 days to Canada, Mexico, or one of the islands (other than Cuba) adjacent to the United States provided one has a valid SEVIS Form I-20 and a valid unexpired Form I-94.
+Note: This process revalidates your visa (making it eligible for a single trip) but does not renew it.

 You will not be eligible for automatic visa revalidation if: you applied for a new visa and it has not been issued; you applied for a new visa and were denied; you have a terminated SEVIS record indicating that you are out of status; you have been out of the U.S. for more than 30 days; and you are a citizen of Cuba/Iran/North Korea/Sudan and Syria.